Kong/docs.konghq.com/app/_hub/kong-inc/acme/_api.md

 The ACME plugin exposes several endpoints through Admin API that can be used for debugging and monitoring certificate creation and renewal.

+To configure and enable the plugin itself, [use the `/plugins` API endpoint](/hub/kong-inc/acme/how-to/basic-example/).
+The `/acme` endpoints only appear once the plugin has been enabled.

 ### Apply certificate

 **Endpoint**